Rangers vs. Yankees Player Props Betting Odds

 Garcia Stats

 - Adolis Garcia has four doubles, seven home runs, eight walks and 29 RBI (26 total hits).
-He has swiped one base.
+He's also stolen one base.

 Garcia Recent Games